15 Bad Habits You Picked Up During COVID — And How to Break Them

 There’s a reason we don’t stare in a mirror during face-to-face conversations, Glowiak notes: “We actively engage others with eye contact and subtle non-verbal cues.”

 To break this habit, focus on the person who’s speaking like you would in a normal conversation.
 If you’re still getting distracted, consider hiding your thumbnail image or turning off your camera.

 8. Wearing Stretchy Pants Every Day

-A lot of us are rocking the “Zoom mullet” these days — professional on top, leggings on the bottom.
+And speaking of working from home, a lot of people used to rock the “Zoom mullet” these days — professional on top, leggings on the bottom.